haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 <hr>
 ### Checking the agreement of the refined cryo-EM fitted models with the cross-links

 Let's now check if the EM-fitted model of core+C82+C34wHTH3 fits the two cross-links we have between those domains.
-Start a new PyMOL session and load as described above `PolIII-core-C82-C34-wHTH3-chimera-fitted-CGref.pdb`.
+Start a new ChimeraX session and load as described above `PolIII-core-C82-C34-wHTH3-chimera-fitted-CGref.pdb`.

-In the PyMOL command window type:
+In the ChimeraX command window type:

 <a class="prompt prompt-pymol">
-util.cbc<br>
-distance C82-d02-30A, chain B and resid 472 and name CB, chain A and resid 5394 and name CB<br>
-distance C82-d03-30A, chain B and resid 520 and name CB, chain A and resid 5394 and name CB<br>
+color bychain<br>
+distance /B:472@CB /A:5394@CB<br>
+distance /B:520@CB /A:5394@CB<br>
 </a>

 <a class="prompt prompt-info">